 I understand how nerve-wracking it is to drive in winter weather.
-There’s good reason for the anxiety – ice and snow prevent you from maintaining control of your vehicle.
+There’s a good reason for the anxiety – ice and snow prevent you from maintaining control of your vehicle.
 Please share this post with your friends.

 7 Winter Weather Driving Tips